FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

 - **Stereo Pair** – Connect two Satellite1 speakers as a left/right stereo pair.
 - **Multi-Room Audio** – Sync two or more Satellite1 speakers for synchronized playback across multiple rooms (similar to Sonos).

-_NOTE: Yes we plan to support Nabu Casa's Sendspin protocol after futher development.
+_NOTE: Yes we plan to support Nabu Casa's Sendspin protocol after further development.
 However, as of Feb 2026 we find Snapcast to be more reliable._

 <div class="grid cards" markdown>